Revature-Capstone-1349/Study_Buddy_Backend/README.md

 - A user can go through a flashcard set, viewing the front half of the card, then flipping the card to see the second half.
 - An owner and a user can view all flashcard sets.

+### How Does the Flashcards Work for the User?
+On the website, the User can choose from several options.
+Some of the options include the following:
+- create a new set
+- view and study any of their existing sets
+- edit a set
+- delete a set
+ Additionally, the User can choose to set the cards to either public or private.
+If the User selects private, all other users have view access only.

 ---
+___

 ## *Notes*
 - A user can create, edit, and filter a set of virtual flashcards for a particular technology stack.
 - A user can go through a flashcard set, viewing the front half of the card, then flipping the card to see the second half.
 - An owner and a user can view all flashcard sets.

+### How Does the Notes Work for the User?
+The User has several options to choose from to create Notes on the website.
+Some of the options include the following:
+- Users can make a new Note by selecting the button
+- Users can add a title and content for each Note they create.
+- Users can also add a category to their Notes.
+- Users can also add, edit, or delete their notes.
+- Users can only view their notes.
+- Users can have Notes that reference others' sets.
+- The older Notes will be displayed first when viewing notes.

+---
 ___

 ## *IDE Used*